Is Your Antenna Holding Back Your Rural Broadband Speeds?

 A Common Setup That’s Now Outdated

-Across rural and semi-rural New Zealand, thousands of homes still use an antenna type called a Yagi — installed during the early days of the Rural Broadband Initiative (RBI) between 2011 and 2020.
+Across rural and semi-rural New Zealand, thousands of homes still use a type of antenna called a Yagi – installed during the early days of the Rural Broadband Initiative (RBI) between 2011 and 2020.
 These were designed to improve 4G signal in areas with patchy coverage, and they did their job at the time.

-Yagi antennas look like a long white triangle or rectangle mounted high on a pole or the roof.
-While they still work, most people don’t realise these older antennas can actually limit your internet speed — especially with today’s mobile network technologies.
+Yagi antennas look like long white triangles or rectangles mounted high on a pole or on the roof.
+While they technically still work, most people don’t realise these older antennas can actually limit your internet speed – especially with today’s newer mobile network technologies.

 Why Signal Strength Isn’t the Whole Story

 Many people assume more signal bars = faster internet.
-That’s partly true — but it’s only half the picture.
+That’s mostly true – but it’s only part of the picture.

-Most older single-polarity Yagi antennas only support one data stream, even if the network could offer two or more.
-That means your modem is limited to just one lane — and can’t take full advantage of the speeds your provider (or tower) could deliver.
+Most older single-polarity Yagi antennas, like the one pictured above, support only one data stream, even if the network could offer two or more.
+That means your modem is limited to just one lane – and can’t take full advantage of the speeds your provider (or tower) could deliver.

 A graphic depicting a dual-chain connection between a 4G / 5G cellular base station and a Dual-Polarity Outdoor Rural Broadband Antenna

-Switching to a properly polarised antenna can unlock 20–100% more speed — without changing your plan.
-We’ve seen customers go from 12 Mbps to 75 Mbps overnight simply by upgrading the antenna and modem setup.
+Switching to a correctly polarised antenna can unlock 20-100% more speed – without changing your plan.
+We’ve seen customers’ speeds increase substantially overnight simply by upgrading the antenna and modem setup.

 Can’t You Just Add Another Antenna?

-Technically, yes — and some people do.
+Technically, yes – and some people do.
 You can stack a second antenna at a 45-degree angle to achieve “dual-polarity.”
 But it’s not ideal.
-It’s bulky, fiddly, and prone to misalignment or weather interference.
-You end up with more cables, more weight, and often worse performance than a single purpose-built antenna.
+It’s fiddly and prone to misalignment, and you end up with more cables, more bulk, and often worse performance than a single purpose-built antenna.

-Today’s better solution is a compact, dual-polarity antenna that does the job properly — cleaner installation, less gear, and better performance.
+Today’s better solution is a compact, dual-polarity antenna that does the job properly – tidier setup, less visual intrusion, and better performance.

 But the Antenna Is Only One Part of the Puzzle

-Sometimes the antenna isn’t the main issue — it’s the cabling.
+Sometimes the antenna on its own isn’t the issue – it’s the cabling.

-Many older setups run long coaxial cables from the roof all the way down to a modem inside the house.
-Signal travels through the cable, and the longer the run, the more signal you lose.
-This loss accumulates, especially if the cable is older or was installed without high-quality connectors or proper weatherproofing.
+Many setups run long coaxial cables to transfer the signal down from the roof to the 4G modem inside the house.
+Data travels through the cable as a radio-frequency (RF) signal, and the longer the run, the more signal you lose along the way.
+This is called cable signal loss or ‘leaking’.
+This loss accumulates, especially if the cable is older or of poorer quality, or was installed without high-quality connectors, shielding, or proper weatherproofing.

 That’s why we often recommend:

-Coax vs Ethernet cable length: Coaxial cable is best kept to a minimum (10–15m).
-Ethernet, on the other hand, can run 100m+ with no signal loss — making it far better suited to rural installs where the antenna needs to be high up or far from the house.
+Coax vs Ethernet cable length: Coaxial cable is best kept to a minimum (5–15m).
+Ethernet, on the other hand, can run 100m+ with no signal loss, making it far better suited to rural installs where the antenna needs to be high up or potentially even away from the house.

 A Smarter Setup = Smarter Internet